tributech-solutions/tributech-oem-module-iot-kit-examples/example-arduino-unoR3/README.md

 ![Add stream to source](images/TributechPlatformAgentAddStream.png)

 The last change which needs to be done is the addition of the "Value change options".
 Adding these options is shown in the following picture.
 The "value change options" consist of three values: PMIN, PMAX, ST. The PMIN value depicts the time frame which has to pass until a new value can be provided to the OEM in seconds.
-This value has to be at least 10 seconds. **The PMAX and ST values are at the moment not supported by the OEM modules, but will be added in a future update.** The preloaded software in the XMC4700 boards will commit a pressure and temperature value each 60 seconds if a connection is available and the sample kit is assembled in the right manner.
+This value has to be at least 10 seconds. **The PMAX and ST values are at the moment not supported by the OEM modules, but will be added in a future update.** The preloaded software will commit a pressure and temperature value each 5 seconds if a connection is available and the sample kit is assembled in the right manner.

 ![Add value change options to a stream](images/TributechPlatformAgentAddValueChange.png)